-Access to resources by the general public is being restricted throughout South Africa due to development on private land adjoining dams.
+Access to resources by the general public is being restricted throughout South Africa due to development on private land adjoining Dams.
 Equitable access for the public is important to ensure that Hazelmere Dam remains locally relevant and valuable.

+Management and Support

+Management and Support

-- DWAF support is required to sanction any kind of public access, use and development. - A minimum amount of infrastructure and safety measures need to be in place and maintained.
+DWS support is required to sanction any kind of public access, use and development.
+A minimum amount of infrastructure and safety measures need to be in place and maintained

-Access and Use
+Policy and Guidelines

-- The Dam must remain available for broad public recreational access and use, above commercial or private interests. - Public access and use should be equitable, compatible and safe. - Entry fees can be levied for public access and use; however these need to be reasonable to ensure the Dam remains an affordable destination. - Public access other than at specified points must be deemed unlawful.
+Access and Use The Dam must remain available for broad public recreational access and use, above commercial or private interests.
+Public access and use should be equitable, compatible and safe.
+Entry fees can be levied for public access and use; however these need to be reasonable to ensure the Dam remains an affordable destination.
+Public access other than at specified points must be deemed unlawful.
+Development Any development within the Dam basin is subject to various DWS policies, environmental legislation and relevant municipal planning requirements.
+Infrastructure for public use should be of a satisfactory standard and have an aesthetic that blends in with the regional context.
+Operation Although the public facility is currently being operated by the BDMC and DWS, the

-Development

-- Any development within the Dam basin is subject to various DWAF policies, environmental legislation and relevant municipal planning requirements. - Infrastructure for public use should be of a satisfactory standard and have an aesthetic that blends in with the regional context.

-Operation

-- Although the public facility is currently being operated by the BDMC and DWAF, the operation or components thereof can be outsourced to an operator or a contractor. - Such a process must be an open and transparent procedure compliant with the requirements of the PFMA, NEMA, National Treasury Regulations and Public Private Partnership (PPP) Toolkit for Tourism.
+Although the public facility is currently being operated by the BDMC and DWS, the operation or components thereof can be outsourced to an operator or a contractor.
+Such a process must be an open and transparent procedure compliant with the requirements of the PFMA, NEMA, National Treasury Regulations and Public Private Partnership (PPP) Toolkit for Tourism.

+Action Projects

-- Upgrade public facilities to meet the users' needs and expectations whilst employing sound ecological planning principles and environmental best practice. - An agreement needs to be formalized between DWAF and the public facilities manager outlining the control, operation, management, use and development of the public facility. - Should the design, development and operation of the public facility be outsourced, then contracts need to be procured.
+Upgrade public facilities to meet the users' needs and expectations whilst employing sound ecological planning principles and environmental best practice.
+An agreement needs to be formalized between DWS and the public facilities manager outlining the control, operation, management, use and development of the public facility.
+Should the design, development and operation of the public facility be outsourced, then contracts need to be procured.

+Indicators
-In order to ensure that user's needs and expectations are met, satisfaction levels should be monitored by applying among others the following performance indicators:

-- Obtain feedback from users (suggestion box).

-- Maintain a record of incidents regarding visitors.

-- Compliance with Dam rules.

-- · Compatibility of users and uses.

-- Acceptance of infrastructure facilities.
+In order to ensure that user's needs and expectations are met, satisfaction levels should be monitored by applying among others the following performance indicators: Obtain feedback from users (suggestion box).
+Maintain a record of incidents regarding visitors.
+Compliance with Dam rules.
+Compatibility of users and uses.
+Acceptance of infrastructure facilities.

+Roleplayers

-- DWAF - Sport and Recreational South Africa
+DWS Sport and Recreational South Africa

-eThekwini Municipality

-2.7 KPA 4: INSTITUTIONALISATION
+2.7.
+KPA 4: INSTITUTIONAL STRATEGY

-2.7.1 Management Boundary and Responsibilities
+2.7.1.
+Management Boundary and Responsibilities